How I Took Out $30K in Student Loans and Still Graduated College Almost Debt-Free

 The best time to do that, though, is long before you get to the point of needing to find a co-op position.

+3. Think outside the box—well-paid jobs are everywhere.
 In today’s economy, it is pretty easy to earn a decent wage without the confines of a full-time job.
 Side hustling isn’t just for those with a career; you can do it in college as well.

 For example, college is the perfect time to try out an entrepreneurial venture such as flipping garage sale finds on eBay, earning a little extra money through online surveys, or driving for Uber or Lyft.